Battle of al-Qadisiyyah: Day 1

-On 16 November 636, an intervening canal was choked up and converted into a road on Rostam's orders and before dawn, the entire Persian army crossed the canal.
-Rostam now armed himself with a double set of complete armour and requisite weapons.
+On 16 November 636, an intervening canal was choked up and converted into a road on Rustam's orders and before dawn, the entire Persian army crossed the canal.
+Rustam now armed himself with a double set of complete armour and requisite weapons.
 Both armies stood face to face about 500 meters apart.
 The Rashidun army was deployed facing northeast, while the Sasanian army was deployed facing southwest and had the river at its rear.
 Just before the battle started, Sa'd sought to encourage the soldiers: "This is your heritage, promised to you by your God."